 The high school graduation rate in LAUSD has steadily increased from 75% in 2015 to 81% in 2019.
 LAUSD has made great strides to ensure that all students are set up for a bright future, and there are many top-tier neighborhood schools to consider.

-These Hidden Gem neighborhood schools combine great test scores with diverse educational environments and inclusive communities.
+These Out-Performer neighborhood schools combine great test scores with diverse educational environments and inclusive communities.
 Any one of these schools could be the perfect fit for your family!

 1. Latona Avenue Elementary (7 minutes from Dodger Stadium)

 Latona Avenue Elementary is located in the Montecito Heights neighborhood, nestled into the Monterey Hills.
 This neighborhood has experienced a resurgence, with many newly renovated homes.
 Montecito Heights is a diverse neighborhood with a perfect balance between urban and suburban.
 This neighborhood is 10 minutes from downtown and a few minutes from Debs Park hiking trails.

 Latona Avenue stands out from the rest with an A school total score according to SchoolSparrow.
 The expected score for this school normalized for parent income is 36.8, but Latona Avenue students are exceeding testing expectations by scoring at an average of 57!

 Don’t overlook Latona Avenue Elementary because of its low score on GreatSchools (6 out of 10).
 This school is making a difference for their students, and it is one of the best elementary schools in Los Angeles.